Skip to content

 As an employer, you might have concerns about the effect compressed hours could have on your business, including the following:

-• If you are not tracking the compressed hours your employees work, you risk failing to comply with UK employment law, including overtime laws and laws on the working week.
+• Non-compliance: If you are not tracking the compressed hours your employees work, you risk failing to comply with UK employment law, including overtime laws and laws on the working week.

 Flexible Working Examples UK